logto-io/logto/.changeset/brown-cheetahs-hide.md

   - `AzureAD` - Azure Active Directory connector that can be used to connect with Azure AD.
   - `Okta` - Okta connector that can be used to connect with Okta.
   - `Google Workspace` - Google Workspace connector that can be used to connect with Google Workspace.

-## @logto/experience

-Implement the new SSO sign-in flow

-- `/single-sign-on/email` - The SSO email form page for user to enter their email address.
-- `/single-sign-on/connectors` - The SSO connectors page for user to select the enabled SSO connector they want to use.
-- Implement the email identifier guard on all the sign-in and registration identifier forms.
-If the email address is enabled with SSO, redirect user to the SSO flow.

-## @logto/phrases

-Add new phrases for the new SSO feature.

-## @logto/schemas

-- Add new sso_connectors table, which is used to store the SSO connector data.
-- Add new user_sso_identities table, which is used to store the user's SSO identity data received from IdP through a SSO interaction.
-- Add new single_sign_on_enabled column to the sign_in_experiences table, which is used to indicate if the SSO feature is enabled for the sign-in experience.
-- Define new SSO feature related types